When you hear the word pie, what comes to mind? A sweet dessert? A savory snack? Family? A certain holiday? A special meal with loved ones?

 Chicken Pastilla, or Bastilla, is a traditional Moroccan chicken pie that is both savory and a little sweet.
 It’s incredibly popular both in the country and in the surrounding area.
 You’ll find it being served for celebrations, holidays, and other special events.

-Chicken pastilla is a fairly challenging and time-consuming dish to make.
+Compared to other pies from different countries, Chicken Pastilla is a fairly challenging and time-consuming dish to make.
 One of the difficult parts is the thin dough called warqa.
 Most recipes we found use phyllo to save time and a headache, but phyllo can also be tricky to work with.
 If you’re going to try making this, it’s better to spend an extra couple of bucks and get a good phyllo dough.

 This recipe gives some very helpful tips when making this pie for the first time.
 Several people prefer to use thigh or leg meat instead of breast.
 As you read the recipe, you’ll notice there is sugar and cinnamon along with chicken.
 It may seem like an unusual combination, but we think you’ll be pleasantly surprised!